ashedow/helpers/docs/heap/assigment_help.md

 - CPU-Bound Process
 You program spends most of its time doing CPU operations.
 Speeding it up involves finding ways to do more computations in the same amount of time.

+Python, for example, is a lot better at parallelizing I/O intensive operations than CPU intensive operations.

+Asynchronous programming libraries like twisted, tornado, gevent, etc. are really good at handling lots of I/O in parallel.
+If your workload involves many clients connecting, doing light CPU operations and/or lots of I/O operations (like db reads/writes), or if your clients are making long-lasting connections primarily used for I/O (think WebSockets), then an asynchronous library will work really well for you.
+Most of the asynchronous libraries for Python have asynchronous drivers for popular DBs, so you'll be able to interact with them without blocking your event loop.

+If your server is going to be doing lots of CPU intensive work, you can still use asynchronous libraries, but have to understand that every time you're doing CPU work, the event loop will be blocked.
+No other clients are going to be able to anything at all.
+However, there are ways around this.
+You can use thread/process pools to farm the CPU work out, and just wait on the response asynchronously.
+But obviously that complicates your implementation a little bit.

+With Python, using threads instead actually doesn't buy you all that much with CPU operations, because in most cases only one thread can run a time, so you're not really reaping the benefits of having a multi-core CPU (google "Python GIL" to learn more about this).
+Ignoring Python-specific issues with threads, threads will let you avoid the "blocked event loop" problem completely, and threaded code is usually easier to understand than asynchronous code, especially if you're not familiar with how asynchronous programming works already.
+But you also have to deal with the usual thread headaches (synchronizing shared state, etc.), and they don't scale as well as asynchronous I/O does with lots of clients (see http://en.wikipedia.org/wiki/C10k_problem)

+Both approaches are used very successfully in production, so its really up to you to decide what fits your needs/preferences better.

 * Primitives used to sync threads and processes ★★★ AsyncIO